ChristopherSims/Spectrolab/README.md

 Fork on github to create your own adaptation of this tool

+NOTE: This is released under the MIT license

 Please cite () if you use this code or any of its features

 Please post issues if you have any